hyrumvanslyke/find-the-range/readme.md

 # finding the range morning challenge

 In today's morning challenge we were challenged to find the highest and lowest numbers in an array by looping through it.
+I did this by using a for loop.